Cloud sync troubleshooting

 Sign in to the server with an administrator account.

-Open Services by either navigating to it or by going to Start > Run > Services.msc.
+Open Services by going to Start > Run > Services.msc.

 Under Services, double-click Microsoft Azure AD Connect Provisioning Agent.